-- Every employee who operates hoisting machinery must be individually licensed by the State of Massachusetts via the Office of Public Safety and Inspections (OPSI). - If the company is an "Exempt Company" under 520 CMR 6.06, the company must submit an approved training plan to the OPSI and have at least one Massachusetts licensed employee named as the program administrator to manage and oversee the program.
+- Every employee who operates hoist machinery must be individually licensed by the State of Massachusetts via the Office of Public Safety and Inspections (OPSI). - The company must submit an approved training plan to the OPSI and have at least one Massachusetts licensed employee named as the program administrator to manage and oversee the program.